Black Mission Figs

 Excellent for eating straight, pairing with cheeses, adding to salads, charcuterie boards, or incorporating into baked goods.

-Ideal for making snack bars, they add depth to cereals and salads, and enrich baked goods and breads with their robust flavor.
+Dried figs are ideal for snacking on the go, adding depth to cereals, mueslis, granolas and salads, and giving character to baked goods and breads with their robust flavor.

 Compared to other popular varieties such as Smyrna or Calimyrna, the Black Mission fig stands out in two key aspects of reliability: